WATechnology STOP Wasting Shielding Gas

 The table on the left shows the estimated weld metal structure of: 1) a weld made in 4130 without filler metal (called an autogenous deposit), 2) with 30% ER80S-2 diluted into the 4130 and 3) ER70S-2 rod diluted the same 30% into the 4130.
 The resulting chemistry is a simple ratio of the materials assuming TIG welding with Argon shielding gas and minimum carbon or other element loss.

 The data showing "Critical Diameter" was developed from a book on Steel Hardenability by Crafts and Lamont.
 It defines the diameter of a bar, that when heated to 1500 deg F and quenched in water will have 50% Martensite in the center.
 Notice the deposit with 30% ER80S-D2 filler rod is much more hardenable than even the 4130.
-An austenitized and quenched bar 3.9 inches in diameter of this material would have 50% Martensite in the center versus only a 2.8 inch bar for 4130 .
+An austenitized and quenched bar 3.3 inches in diameter of this material would have 50% Martensite in the center versus only a 2.4 inch bar for 4130 .
 The deposit has significantly higher Manganese and Moly than the 4130 or the deposit made with ER70S-2.

-CHECK WELD QUALITY
+WELD QUALITY

 It is very important to check weld quality and understand the types of defects that could be encountered when welding 4130.
 Check your weld procedures and keep them consistent.
 You should make some sample welds and bend them to destruction to assure failure occurs only after considerable bending has taken place.
 Look for porosity or cracks that may have been present in the weld.
 It would be a wise investment to hire the services of an American Welding Society (AWS) Certified Welding Inspector (CWI).
-There are some 20,000 registered.
-In fact many of them are members of the 50,000 member AWS.
+There are over 20,000 registered.
+In fact many of them are members of the 60,000 member AWS.
 They can advise on procedures and what to check for such as small undercuts at the weld toe of fillet welds that can lead to premature failure.

 Consistently following the proper weld procedures and knowing how to check for possible weld problems is of major importance.
 Be sure to employ the skills of a qualified welder who has experience welding this material.
 Also inspection of the final welds by an Certified Welding Inspector (Certified by The American Welding Society) is highly recommended.